 New England Hot Dog Buns are a classic for a reason.
-Not just because they are absolutely scrumptious when stuffed with buttery lobster, although that certainly helps.
 The addition of milk powder makes the dough uniquely soft and delicious, and the straight sides are fantastic when toasted, and crunchy, and golden brown!

 New England Hot Dog Buns (or New England top split hot dog rolls) are my favorite type of hot dog bun!
 Hands down.
 I went sampling these (in the form of lobster rolls) between Boston and Bangor, Maine (and even in the upper Midwest) when I visited the region last year, and this series of posts starting today, has been a while in the making. 🙂 It may be the dead of winter right now, but a warm, toasty, buttered, scrumptious lobster roll has timeless appeal and isn’t bound by seasonal trends and constraints!

 But today’s post isn’t about the mighty Maine lobster roll.
 That’ll be next week. 🙂 Today, I’m sharing with you guys the recipe for New England Hot Dog Buns – the perfect vehicle for such delights as lobster rolls and fried clam rolls.

 What I love about New England hot dog buns…

 Is how you have to toast the sides with butter till they are nice and toasty and buttery and golden brown… yum!
 This makes the buns extra buttery, with a delightful crunch on the outside, and delightfully soft and milky on the inside.